sdelcourt/sde.videorent/README.rst

 Why Plone ?
 -----------
-Because it is the python framework I'm the most comfortable with.
-Maybe django or fastapi would be a more suitable choice but I would not be able to deliver the same result within this time frame.
+Because Plone is my work framework, its use grtealy improved my productivity for this exercise.
+It also allowed me to transfer the business logic of the endpoints to the python classes of the content types I created.
+It also allowed me to provides forms and view to explore and vizualise the objects manipulated by the restapi endpoints.
+Fastapi would have been a more suitable choice for simplicity reasons.

 Design & plan
 -------------